zbinlin/node-postgres-todo/readme.md

 Check out the blog post >> http://mherman.org/blog/2015/02/12/postgresql-and-nodejs

-This is a basic single page application built with Node, Express, Angular, and PostgreSQL.
+This is a basic single page application built with Node, Koa, Angular, and PostgreSQL.

 ## Quick Start